 China Frees 4 of 9 Dissidents

-BEIJING (AP) _ Chinese authorities have released four democracy activists rounded up in a crackdown on an opposition political party and are keeping five others in custody, a human rights group said Sunday.
+BEIJING (AP) _ Chinese authorities released four democracy activists rounded up in a crackdown on an opposition political party but still kept five others in detention, a human rights group said Sunday.

-The three _ Wang Youcai, Wang Donghai and Zhu Yufu _ were leading members of the China Democracy Party, a political group attempting to challenge the ruling Communist Party.
+The three _ Wang Youcai, Wang Donghai and Zhu Yufu _ were leading members of the China Democracy Party, a political group dissidents tried to set up to challenge the ruling Communist Party.
+They were detained in Zhejiang province, eastern China, according to the Hong Kong-based Information Center.

-Two other party members, Zhu Zhengming and Cheng Fan, also remained in detention, the Hong Kong-based Information Center said.
+Two other party members, Zhu Zhengming and Cheng Fan, also remained in detention, although their whereabouts were unknown, the Information Center said.

-Four other campaigners detained in Friday’s crackdown _ Fang Xiaohuang, Wang Peijian, Wang Qiang, and Wu Gaoxing _ were released Saturday, according to the Information Center.
+The Information Center said four other democracy campaigners detained in Friday’s clampdown _ Fang Xiaohuang, Wang Peijian, Wang Qiang, and Wu Gaoxing _ were released Saturday.

-In a statement condemning Friday’s clampdown, dissidents in exile in the United States urged Congress to evaluate ``the serious consequences and harm″ done to the struggling Chinese democracy movement by Clinton’s trip and his China policies.
+In a statement condemning the latest clampdown, dissidents in exile in the United States urged the U.S. Congress to hold an emergency meeting to evaluate ``the serious consequences and harm″ done to the embattled Chinese democracy movement by Clinton’s trip and his China policies.

-Clinton used his trip to showcase a modern, tolerant China and to publicly cajole Chinese leaders to allow more dissent.
-Clinton was aiming to defend his policy of ``constructive engagement″ with Chinese leaders from critics who want to see him take stronger action against human rights abuses and other problems in China.
+Clinton used his trip to showcase a modern, tolerant China and to publicly cajole Chinese leaders to allow more dissident.
+Clinton was aiming to defend his policy of `constructive engagement’ with Chinese leaders from critics who want to see him take stronger action against human rights abuses and other problems in China.